oracle-livelabs/security/linux-pam-sssd-identity-domains/cleanup/destroy.md

 ## Task 1: Deactivate the confidential applications and the Identity Domain

-In this task you will be carrying out the prerequisites before destroying Stack 1 and 2.
-You will be *manually deactivating* the applications and Identity Domain on the OCI console.
+In this task you will be carrying out the prerequisites before destroying both the stacks.

+1. *Manually deactivate* both the *Confidential applications* present in the Domains.

+2. *Deactivate* the Identity Domain on the OCI console.

 ![client-app](./images/client-app.png "client-app")